Natalia Goncharova: Jack of Diamonds and Donkey's Tail

 The students rejected from Korovin's classes, and others, soon formed Moscow's first radical independent exhibiting group, the Jack of Diamonds, which was named by Larionov.
 This is rather a provocative name, as it alludes to both boulevard literature and the prison uniforms.

-The Jack of Diamonds' first exhibition (December 1910–11) included Primitivist and Cubist paintings by Goncharova, but the group split in half in 1912 to form the more provocative group, the Donkey's Tail.
+The Jack of Diamonds' first exhibition (December 1910–January 1911) included Primitivist and Cubist paintings by Goncharova, but the group split in half in 1912, Mikhail Larionov distancing from Aristarkh Lentulov and Pyotr Konchalovsky and forming a more provocative group, the Donkey's Tail.
 At the latter group's first exhibition (March–April 1912) organized by Larionov, more than fifty of her paintings were on display.
 Goncharova drew inspirations for primitivism from Russian icons and folk art, otherwise known as luboks.
 The Donkey's Tail was conceived as an intentional break from European art influence and the establishment of an independent Russian school of modern art.
 The exhibition proved controversial, and the censor confiscated Goncharova's religiously-themed work, The Evangelists (1910–11), deeming it blasphemous partly because it was hung at an exhibition titled after the rear end of a donkey, partly because it blended sacred and profane imagery, and also because there were taboos for women to paint icons.